reeceshuttle/63950/sentence_creation_instructions.md

 Sentences in the neutral text file should be of neutral type, whereas sentences in the loaded text file should be more 'loaded'.
 See my(Reece's) files for examples. **We want to keep loaded and neutral examples separate**.

-I understand that the neutral vs
+I understand that the Neutral vs Loaded examples can be kind of subtle.
+We can scrap this in the future but I want to see the differences in performance across these two groups.